 We are probably all well aware that cravings for sugar are incredibly common and extremely hard to fight.
 The more sugar we consume, the more we want it and so the cycle continues.
-This makes it incredibly difficult to stick to any healthy plan to lose weight as an iron resolve is needed to beat these cravings.
+This makes it incredibly difficult to stick to any healthy plan to feel better or lose weight as an iron resolve is needed to beat these cravings.
 Mix in the emotions of eating for love, sadness, anxiety or guilt and that’s a mountain too high to climb!

 So what's going on?

-When we eat sugar in the form of sweets, biscuits, cakes or fizzy drinks (high GL foods) - the reaction in the brain is to stimulate the release of dopamine in the brain - dopamine is the neurotransmitter that makes us feel pleasure.
+When we eat sugar in the form of sweets, biscuits, cakes or fizzy drinks (high GL or Glycaemic Load foods) - the reaction in the brain is to stimulate the release of dopamine - dopamine is the neurotransmitter that makes us feel pleasure.
 The brain recognises this and makes us crave more sugar in order to achieve satisfaction every time a craving hits.
 This reaction is not much different to some addictive substances, as the same receptors are being stimulated in the brain.

 What happens in the body is that as soon as our blood sugar goes up to too high a level - as happens with the consumption of these high GL foods - insulin, the hormone responsible for bringing down our sugar level, comes into the bloodstream and excess sugar will be stored as fat.
 As this cycle continues the body loses blood sugar control and weight gain becomes inevitable.

 British Medical Journal (BMJ) Research